 In my opinion, the Osprey Farpoint 40 is the best value carry on backpack on the market right now.

+Our Osprey Farpoint 40 travel pack review will now look at the features.
 As travel becomes more and more ‘in’, new, trendier travel bags are becoming quite popular.
 Some are awesome, others… not so much.

 But in contrast, Osprey has stood the test of time, having made quality backpacks for decades.
 Osprey is one of the best known producers of backpacks in the world, and have built a great reputation for delivering quality products.
 They specialise in making awesome hiking backpacks but backpackers have been using them for their travels for decades.